-4. Carrying out opinion polling or other research relating to a federal election or the voting intentions of electors. \$.00 5.
-Public expression of views on an issue in a federal election by any means (other than those at items 1, 2, 3, or 4). \$.00
+4. Carrying out opinion polling or other research relating to an election (whether or not a writ has been issued for the election) or the voting intentions of electors.

+5. Public expression of views on an issue that is, or is likely to be, before electors in an election (whether or not a writ has been issued for the election) by any means (other than those at items 1, 2, 3, or 4).